-The third principle invoked by Bohr was the correspondence principle: i.e. the spectrum is continuous and the frequency of light emitted equals the frequency of the electron.
-In the classical limit.
+- He also introduced the correspondence principle which states that the spectrum is continuous and the frequency of light emitted equals the frequency of the electron.

-(i) The electron in an atom has only certain definite stationary states of motion allowed to it, called as energy levels.
+- The Bohr model shows that the electrons in atoms are in orbits of differing energy around the nucleus.
+The electron in an atom has only certain definite stationary states of motion allowed to it, called as energy levels.
 Each energy level has a definite energy associated with it.
 In each of these energy levels, electrons move in circular orbit around the positive nucleus.
 The necessary centripetal force is provided by the electrostatic attraction of the protons in the nucleus.
-As one moves away from the nucleus, the energy of the states increases.
+As one moves away from the nucleus, the energy of the levels increases.

 Angular momentum = m v r = n (h/2p)